Register Login

 • Parameter: Cache ID/lock mode/request

-If a deadlock of TX enqueues or library cache locks occurs with row cache locks in connection with parallel index rebuilds, note the bug described in Note 904188.
+If a deadlock of TX enqueues or library cache locks occurs with row cache locks in connection with parallel index rebuilds, note the bug described in SAP document 904188.

 When you use a large shared pool and a high rate of CREATE, DROP and TRUNCATE statements (such as in the BW environment, for instance), certain accesses to the row cache can slow down significantly because the management structures are getting bigger and bigger in the shared pool.
 In such a case, you can perform a flush of the shared pool as a workaround: